bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 @image{images/InterpretData.png, "Interpret Data icon", 100}

+4) What did our displays tell us?

-In this case, we got a clear answer to our question.
+In this case, we found out exactly how many fixed v. unfixed cats there are.
 But perhaps that's not the end of the story!

-We might be curious about whether a higher percentage of dogs are spayed and neutered than cats, or whether it's even possible to "fix" a tarantula. _All of this belongs in our data story!_
+We might have _new_ questions about whether a higher percentage of dogs are spayed and neutered than cats, or whether it's even possible to "fix" a tarantula. _All of this belongs in our data story!_

 ---
 {layout="Synthesize"}